Skip to content

 Insourcing Cons:

-• Finding the “right” employee may prove challenging
+• Finding the "right" employee with the necessary skills and experience may prove challenging

 What Is Outsourcing?

-IT-outsourcing is when a small business opts to turn to a third party (in this case, a managed IT services provider) to take charge of some or all IT-related tasks or support services.
+IT outsourcing is when a small business opts to turn to a third party (in this case, a managed IT service provider) to take charge of some or all IT-related tasks or support services.

-The IT support tasks could be as simple as basic network monitoring and security services or maintaining your hardware and software.
+The IT support tasks could range from basic network monitoring and security services to maintaining your hardware and software, to more complex tasks such as implementing and managing cloud solutions, data analytics, and cybersecurity measures.

-With all that, what are the benefits of outsourcing?
+So, what are the benefits of outsourcing in today's IT landscape?

 Outsourcing Pros: